Izhevsk: The Russian Revolution and the Russian Civil War

 On March 5, 1917, workers at the plant formed a worker's soviet, which included representatives of the workers, the army and of other citizens.
-Two days later the factory administration resigned and was replaced with elected officials.
+Two days later the factory administration resigned.
 By mid-September of the same year, Bolsheviks took control of both the council and its influential newspaper.
 On October 27, 1917, Soviet government was officially announced, with the council officially dissolved soon thereafter.

 The former leaders of the council were arrested in June 1918, contributing to an uprising against Bolshevik rule.
 The struggle for control of the city continued until the arrival of the Red Army, which took Izhevsk on November 7.
 On April 13, 1919, the city was occupied by units of Admiral Kolchak's White Army, only to fall again, this time decisively, to another assault by the Red Army in June 8 of the same year.

 The Soviet period

 The Soviet period saw significant growth in the size and importance of Izhevsk.
 In 1921, the city became the administrative center of Votsk Autonomous Oblast, a precursor to the Udmurt Republic.
 On December 28, 1934, Izhevsk received status of capital of the Udmurt Autonomous Soviet Socialist Republic.
 The first tramline was opened in 1935.
 It was 5 km long.

 On March 14, 1937, the Republic's constitution was adopted.
 It consolidated the capital status of Izhevsk.
 In the autumn of 1941 several defense-related plants evacuated to Izhevsk.
 In June, 1943, Izhevsk Mechanical Plant was founded.
 During World War II, Izhevsk plants produced 12 and a half million small arms.

 World War II had a profound effect on the city; much of the industrial infrastructure evacuated from the western regions of the Soviet Union was relocated to the city.
 Elements of the evacuated enterprises were used to create the Izhevsk Mechanical Plant, which remains an important manufacturer of military components.

 Military industry remained the core of the local economy after the war, so Izhvesk was designated a closed city, inaccessible to foreigners.
 The city's Izhmash factory began manufacturing the AK-47 automatic rifle in 1948, and continues to produce modern variants of the design to this day.
 The rifle's designer, Mikhail Kalashnikov lived in Izhevsk until his death in 2013.
 In 1966, Izhmash began manufacturing the Izh brand of automobiles.

 In 1984, the city was renamed Ustinov; in honor of former minister of defense Dmitry Ustinov.
-Three years later, despite vocal protests by a significant number of citizens, Izhevsk regained its historical name.
+Three years later, after vocal protests by a significant number of citizens, Izhevsk regained its historical name.

+In the 1990s two memorials were erected, on the powder depot and in the Northern cemetery, in memory of a few who were shot during the Great Terror.

 Izhevsk weathered the post-Soviet years reasonably well, carried through by the continued demand for its military products.
 The city remains an important industrial and military center of the country, referred to as the "Armory of Russia", a title it shares with the city of Tula.